 A dermatologist can determine if a topical treatment, an antibiotic or cortisone shots (which can reduce inflammation surrounding nodules) can help.
 Each of these treatments has potential side effects, however sometimes they are very effective.

-Some possible treatment options to discuss with your doctor that can control bacteria and oil and also reduce scarring include:
+Some possible treatment options to discuss with your doctor that can control bacteria and oil and also reduce acne scarring include: